1. Home

 Career tips

-Some airlines also have online career quizzes you can do to test whether working as air cabin crew is for you, before you apply.
+Certain airlines have online career quizzes you can do to test whether working as air cabin crew is for you, before you apply.

 What it takes